octaviotron/zimbra/README.md

-# zimbra
+# Proxied Zimbra Cluster

-**Zimbra 8.8 (ZCS) with multiple Proxy Servers, with external LDAP (FreeIPA) accounts provisioning**
+**Zimbra 8.8 (ZCS) in active-passive cluster, with multiple Proxy Servers and external LDAP (FreeIPA) accounts provisioning**

-This documentation is intended to have a full guide of how to install one server with Zimbra 8.8 (ZCS) and many Zimbra-Proxy Servers, with external LDAP provisioning (FreeIPA in this case).
+This documentation is intended to have a full guide of how to install one server with Zimbra Community Suite (8.8.15 LTS) and many Zimbra-Proxy Servers, with external LDAP provisioning (FreeIPA in this case).

 Theese are the hostnames and IPs we will use:
 ```